 If you regularly grind your beans, you’ll almost certainly be familiar with one of the biggest – and messiest – potential pitfalls.

-We don’t like seeing any coffee waste, least of all when it creates a mess on our hands and kitchen countertop.
-Thankfully, there are some small but effective hacks to ensure your coffee grounds make it to the ground coffee chamber and not everywhere else.
+Besides the RDT, there are other small but effective hacks to ensure your coffee grounds make it to the ground coffee chamber and not everywhere else.
+Let’s dive in.

 What Is Static Electricity?

 It is helpful to know how static electricity works to understand how to solve its issues.

 Everything in the world consists of atoms.
 Meanwhile, atoms consist of three smaller particles: neutral neutrons, negatively charged electrons, and positively charged protons.
 Usually, the electrons and protons of an atom are balanced.

 When the burrs grind beans in your coffee grinder, the friction causes them to pick up a small electric charge, regardless of whether the burrs are metal or ceramic.

 Friction gives some loosely bound electrons the energy necessary to leave their atoms and attach to different ones.
 As a result, opposing charges attract each other, while identical charges rebel against one another.
 This creates an imbalanced charge between the grinder and the coffee particles, making the grounds fly off indiscriminately, causing a mess.

 Here’s an insightful quote that hints as to the solution to the issue: